sivam1/julia-examples/README.md

 Install in Ubuntu

--Download 64-bit (I use Ubuntu 18.04) from Generic Linux Binaries for x86 in the link https://julialang.org/downloads/ -Unzip it
+-Download 64-bit (I use Ubuntu 18.04) from Generic Linux Binaries for x86 in the link https://julialang.org/downloads/ \n -Unzip it
 -Open the terminial ( Ctrl+Alt+T), Goto <julia-install-folder>/julia-1.0.0/bin
 -Type chmod +x julia to change into executable mode.